ScottLogic/blog/_posts/2021-06-14-Open-Finance.md

 title: 'Open Finance: Built it and they will come?'
 date: 2021-06-14 00:00:00 Z
 categories:
-- nbetts
 - Tech
 author: nbetts
 summary: In this talk, I delve further into the proposed transition from Open Banking to Open Finance, discussing some of the possible opportunities and challenges on the journey.
 layout: video_post
 video_url: https://www.youtube.com/embed/c5-GvBWdvC0
 short-author-aside: true